How do I make an appointment?

 You can book an appointment with a Careers Adviser to discuss recruitment best practice and also arrange to undertake a mock interview.
 On occasions, we also involve employers in this process.

 I need to find a part-time job, where do I look for work?

-You can register with our Job Shop to look for all part-time vacancies and vacation work.
+You can access all of our opportunities through our online Student Hub portal.
 We also have a number of useful guides on finding part-time work and also a list of useful links to part-time employment opportunities.
-You can also come into the careers office to talk to an Adviser about all of your recruitment needs from completing application forms to interview techniques.
+You can also come into the careers office to talk to an adviser about all of your recruitment needs from completing application forms to interview techniques.

 I am interested in volunteering, how do I get involved?